JesusTheHun/featchain/README.md

 docker-compose up -d
 ```

+You can then access to the interface at http://localhost:8080

 If you use a docker machine and therefore you do not access containers services through `localhost` you have to change the environment variable in `.env` to set the correct value.

 ```bash
 PUBLIC_API_URL=http://docker_machine:4000
 ```

 ### Build With